ehrpg/qstar/docs/character/equipment.md

 ### Overburdened

-If the Weight of an item exceeds your [Might](/character#might), everything speed related is reduced by the difference.
+Only items that are equipped, e.g. wielded weapons, worn armour and outfits, etc. are subject to this rule.
+An item that's kept in the character's inventory is not influencing the character.

+An item's Weight exceeding the character's [Might](/character#might) reduces a character's [Speed](/character#speed) by the difference.
 This includes [Turn Order](/crisis#turn-order) and [Defence](/crisis#defence).

+!!! danger "Overburdened"
+    This penalty does not reduce the [Speed](/character#speed) rank at all.
+It simply reduces all checks related to it.

 !!! example "Overburdened"
     Jack has [Might - Mediocre](/character#might) (rank 3), and picks up an item